ap-csa-2024-2025/intro-assignment-ivanbot13/README.md

 ## About Me
 Answer the questions below:
-* Something interesting about me is
-I breathe ~78% nitrogen.
+* Something interesting about me is: I breathe ~78% nitrogen.

-* Ask Mr. Vu anything:
- Does thou partake in biweekly gooning sessions at the local library on Tuesdays at 7:20 AM?
+* Ask Mr. Vu anything: Does thou partake in biweekly gooning sessions at the local library on Tuesdays at 7:20 AM?

-* List your sports and extracurriculars you participate in frc track ocad
+* List your sports and extracurriculars you participate in: ocad, frc, track